 Other clients include 2014 South Bank Award nominee Alexander Whitley (Affiliate Choreographer of The Royal Ballet and New Wave Associate of Sadlers Wells Theatre); Arki Busson’s Luxury Wine Brand, SGC and Luxury Design company, Based Upon.
 In late 2014 Nouska was headhunted by the Halcyon Gallery, Mayfair to represent internationally renowned American Artist, Dale Chihuly.
 Nouska launched Chihuly’s new £3 million art collection authoring a new, 400 page book published by the gallery.
 Most recently, Nouska worked as Marketing and Communications Manager at City Hall for The Mayor’s Fund for London before deciding upon a return to freelance life.

 Extremely well-networked and driven, Nouska’s hands-on, results-led approach is proven via numerous highly successful campaigns across tier-one press from FT, ES and The Economist to the BBC and ITV.
 Nouska is also a published writer.
-She is a regular contributor for The Stage and has written for The Sunday Express since 2009 covering for Jeffery Taylor’s arts column when he is on leave.
-Nouska has also written advertorial copy for the Nth Degree Club Book whose patrons include Dougray Scott and The Earl of Bradford; F1 Inspiration, I Magazine and Scotland Now.
+She is a regular contributor for The Stage and has written dance reviews for The Sunday Express since 2009.
+Nouska has also written advertorial copy for the Nth Degree Club Book; F1 Inspiration, I Magazine and Scotland Now.

 A graduate of English National Ballet School, Nouska’s first career was spent on international stages as a professional ballet dancer.
 She worked with Sir Antonio Pappano at The Royal Opera House, Sir Cameron Mackintosh, Michael Clark, Rufus Norris, Laurence Connor, Gillian Lynne, Thea Sharock, Peter Shaffer, Javier de Frutos, Fin Walker, Lionel Hoche and Will Tuckett.
-From the age of nineteen, Nouska starred in the West End and UK Touring productions of Phantom of The Opera; Rufus Norris’s Cabaret; Thea Sharrock’s Equus; Madonna’s Filth and Wisdom; Will Tuckett’s Street Dance The Movie and finally, Manon at The Royal Opera House.
+From the age of nineteen, Nouska starred in the West End and UK Touring productions of Phantom of The Opera; Cabaret and Equus, she was a featured artist in Madonna’s short film Filth and Wisdom and Will Tuckett’s feature film Street Dance The Movie.
+She finished her career at The Royal Opera House as Dance Captain and cast member in Laurent Pellet's premiere and revival runs of Manon in Covent Garden and Tokyo.